waku-org/js-waku/guides/relay-receive-send-messages.md

 # Use Protobuf

 Sending strings as messages in unlikely to cover your dApps needs.

+Waku v2 protocols use [protobuf](https://developers.google.com/protocol-buffers/) [by default](https://rfc.vac.dev/spec/10/).

-To include structured objects in Waku Messages, we recommend you use [protobuf](https://developers.google.com/protocol-buffers/).
+Let's review how you can use protobuf to include structured objects in Waku Messages.

-First, let's define a data structure.
+First, define a data structure.
 For this guide, we will use a simple chat message that contains a timestamp and text:

 ```js